Samuel Jessurun de Mesquita

 Samuel Jessurun de Mesquita (6 June 1868 – c.
 11 February 1944) was a Dutch graphic artist active in the years before the Second World War.
 His pupils included graphic artist M. C. Escher (1898–1972).
 A Sephardic Jew, in his old age he was sent to Auschwitz by the Nazis, where he was gassed along with his wife.
-After the war, de Mesquita was largely forgotten.

 Early life and education

 Samuel Jessurun de Mesquita was born on 6 June 1868 into a Jewish family living in Amsterdam.
 Though a member of a tightly knit Sephardic community, a minority among Dutch Jews, de Mesquita, like most of his contemporaries, was not religiously observant.
 His father, a secondary school teacher of Hebrew and German, died when Sam or Sampie, as he was called, was five.

 At the age of fourteen, the young de Mesquita applied to the Rijksakademie in pursuit of his artistic interests, only to be rejected.
 Deeply disappointed, he apprenticed himself to an acting city architect, for whom he worked for two years before entering a technical school with the intention of becoming an architect himself.
-He soon turned, however, to the pedagogy and, in 1889, received a teacher's certificate, which would later enable him to support his family.
+He soon turned, however, to pedagogy and, in 1889, received a teacher's certificate, which would later enable him to support his family.